kulicuu/peach_spider/readme.md

 Now when you configure on a card and save, the `operation_loop` function restarts, that module is require fresh uncached.
 Also, I'm factoring out the `op_loop` definitions to `uncached_require`d files, so you can tweak those as well without a full process restart.
 Full process restart (ideally by nodemon) only required on `dev_main_.coffee` file change, which should be necessary only rarely.

-This brings iteration reload time to less than approximately one second.
+This brings iteration reload time to approximately one second.

 ### sections / folders